-Facilitating Reflective Practice Groups for Artists and Creative Health Practitioners (3-day training)
+Facilitating Reflective Practice Groups for Creative Practitioners (3-day training)

 “A totally nourishing, inspiring and invigorating few days.
 Alison created a welcoming, non-judgemental, fully inclusive environment which allowed everyone the space and time to express themselves safely and confidently.
 I will use the energy I now feel, and the knowledge I have gained to forge ahead and help inform reflective practice within my organisation to help both staff and the artists we support.”
-Participant, 2024
+Participant 2025

-The training course is aimed at artists, creative practitioners and arts in health professionals who are already experienced facilitators and want to deepen their practice and move into a more reflective gear.
+The training course is aimed at creative practitioners, coaches, trainers and arts in health professionals who are already experienced facilitators and want to deepen their practice and move into a more reflective gear.
 This 3-day experiential training course will introduce you to the concept of Reflective Practice and equip you with the skills to begin running Reflective Practice groups within your organisation or externally.

 Day 1: